 - Your bundle period is from January 6th until February 5th

 - Your invoice period is from December 12th until January 12th.

-That invoice will calculate you usage from the 12th of the month until the 11th of the next month.
-But because your bundle is renewed on the 6th of the month, you will see the usage of 2 different bundles on your invoice:
+The invoice you get January 12th calculates the usage between December 12th and January 12th.
+But because your bundle is renewed on January 6th, you see the usage of 2 different bundles on your invoice:

-- First, the usage from the 12th until the 6th of the month.
+- First, the usage from December 12th until January 5th.

-- Then, the usage from the 6th until the 11th of that same month.
+- Then, the usage from January 6th until January 11th.

-Your usage outside of your bundle is calculated using the invoice period, and will contain usage of two bundle periods - provided you've had out-of-bundle costs, of course.
+Your usage outside of your bundle is calculated using the invoice period and will contain usage of two bundle periods - provided you've had out-of-bundle costs, of course.